abinandhuk007/ai-docker-health-dashboard/AI_Usage_Note.md

 #### 2. System Design and Architecture

-* Recommended the overall architecture using React, FastAPI, Docker SDK, and AI Agent workflows.
+* Recommended the overall architecture using Docker SDK, and AI Agent workflows.
 * Assisted in designing the interaction flow between the user, AI agent, and Docker services.
 * Provided guidance on backend and frontend folder structures.

 #### 3. Code Generation and Development

-* Generated boilerplate code for FastAPI APIs.
 * Assisted in Docker SDK integration for container management operations.
-* Helped create React components and dashboard layouts.
 * Suggested implementation strategies for natural language processing and intent handling.

 #### 4. UI/UX Improvements

 * Provided recommendations for dashboard design and user experience.
 * Suggested responsive layouts and modern interface components.
-* Helped improve chatbot interaction design.

 #### 5. Debugging and Troubleshooting